ritchann/Companies/README.md

 ## Usage :information_desk_person:

 You can open tutorial.ipynb to demonstrate the work of the project.
-Before using it, you need to install the project dependencies:
+Before using the project, you need to install the project dependencies:

 ```